“I know half of my advertising is wasted, I just don’t know which half.” John Wanamaker

 and this law firm’s homepage …

-If we accept that signalling is important, a great way to strategically signal reliability and quality online is by featuring creative assets on your law firm’s website that align with certain subtopics or practice areas, such as traumatic brain injuries, spinal cord injuries, or trucking accidents.
+If we accept that signaling is important, a great way to strategically signal reliability and quality online is by featuring creative assets on your law firm’s website that align with certain subtopics or practice areas, such as traumatic brain injuries, spinal cord injuries, or trucking accidents.

 As part of a multi-channel marketing approach to developing your business, pay-per-click (PPC) advertising is essential for law firms looking to compete online.
 However, it is an expensive endeavor, and without a strategy, you can spend a ton of money in a short amount of time.
 How much?
 A lot.